2019 Fact Sheet

-Henry Ford Health System is a Michigan not-for-profit corporation governed by a 22-member Board of Trustees.
+Henry Ford Health System is a Michigan not-for-profit corporation governed by a 15-member Board of Directors.
 Our advisory and affiliate boards comprising more than 100 Trustee volunteer leaders provide vital links to the communities we serve.
-Wright L. Lassiter is the chief executive officer.
+Wright Lassiter III is the president and chief executive officer.

 As one of the nation’s leading comprehensive, integrated health systems, we provide health insurance and health care delivery, including acute, specialty, primary and preventive care services backed by excellence in research and education.
 Founded in 1915 by auto pioneer Henry Ford, we are committed to improving the health and well-being of a diverse community.

 We improve people’s lives through excellence in the science and art of health care and healing.

 We will be the trusted partner in health, leading the nation in superior care and value – one person at a time.

 Regional Hospitals and Services

 - Henry Ford Hospital – Our flagship in Detroit’s Midtown.
 An 877-bed tertiary care hospital, education and research complex recognized for clinical excellence and innovation in cardiology and cardiovascular surgery, neurology and neurosurgery, orthopedics and sports medicine, organ transplants, and treatment for prostate, breast and lung cancers.
 A Level 1 trauma center and one of the largest U.S. teaching hospitals.